Historic Preservation Commission

 Current Efforts:

-• Heart of History Awards Program
+• Heart of History Awards Program and May as Historic Preservation Month

 • Temporary Moratorium in the Downtown Core, DO-N and DO-E Overlay Areas and properties on the National Register of Historic Places, excluding residential structures

-• Downtown and Infill Working Group (participation by three commissioners)
+• Downtown and Infill Working Group (participation by three commissioners) - helping evaluate the current development standards and design guidelines, and add historic preservation practices into new standards.

-• Historic Overlay Zoning District
+• Exploring possible Historic Overlay Areas

 • Historic Building Materials Information and Trainings